 The algorithm works inductively by assuming that everything occurring before B has been processed and compressed by LZ77; where W is initially set to the empty string.
 The compressor operates in two main stages: parsing and encoding.
 Parsing consists of transforming the input sequence S into a sequence of triples of integers (called phrases).
-Encoding turns these triples into a (compressed) bit stream by applying either a statistical compressor (i.e. Huffman or Arithmetic) to each triplet-component individually, or any integer encoding scheme.
+Encoding turns these triples into a (compressed) bit stream by applying either a statistical compressor (i.e. Huffman or Arithmetic) to each triplet-component individually, or an integer encoding scheme.

-The role of the sliding window is easy to explain, it delimits the size of the dictionary which, otherwise, would be quadratic in the input sequence length, thus enlarging significantly the time cost for the search of α .
+The role of the sliding window is easy to explain, it delimits the size of the dictionary which is quadratic in W's length, so it impacts significantly onto the time cost for the search of α .
 As a running example, let us consider the following sequence of LZ77-parsing steps: